 One pivotal milestone in every Filipino’s life is achieving the dream of having one’s own home.
-But only a handful of people have the means to pay for a home outright.
+However, only a handful of people have the means to pay for a home outright.
 Here’s a tip: One of the benefits of taking a home loan is that it can help fast-track your goal!

 4 benefits of taking a home loan in the Philippines: